-Adding wood chips to the charcoal is what adds the smoky flavor to your meal.
-Select your type of wood depending on what flavor profile you want to add.
-Common types of smoking woods include Hickory, Pecan, Maple, Cherry and Mesquite.
+Adding wood chips to the charcoal will help add some more smoky flavor to your meal.
+Select your type of wood depending on what flavor profile you want to add to the dish.
+Common types of smoking woods include Hickory, Pecan, Maple, Cherry, and Mesquite.
 Do a bit of research before selecting your wood, as certain flavors pair better with different meats.

 Best Types of Wood Chips for Smokers

 Keep in mind that not all woods are ideal for smoking.
-For example, woods with a high content of sap like Pine will ruin your food.
-Also, you can get different sizes of wood chips, the larger the pieces the longer they will smoke before needing to be replenished.
-I suggest using larger wood chunks since this will minimize the number of times you need to open the smoker.
+For example, softwoods with a high content of sap like Pine will ruin your food.

 You can soak the wood chips for 30 minutes prior to smoking, but you don’t have to.
 Some people believe that doing so adds extra smoke when the chips burn, but this has been debunked as a myth.
 Soaking the chips merely adds a “delay” before they start to smoke since they now have to dry out before they ignite.
 Regardless, soaking the chips will help add a little moisture into the process, so it can’t hurt.

 Once you have the wood chips ready, place them inside the smoker next to the charcoal.
 Be careful not to place the wood directly on top of the charcoal, as this will just cause the wood to burn and smoke too quickly.
 Just nudge them up against the charcoal so they will slowly heat and give you a more even smoking effect.